 Here is another example of an element without padding:

-See how the text content inside the card glued to the border?
+See how the text content inside the card is glued to the border?

-Now, the same cards with padding applied to its text content.
+Now, the same cards with padding are applied to its text content.

 This kind of space inside an element is called padding.
 That’s it.
 Nothing complicated at all.

-Also, if you notice, the border of an element comes in between margin and padding of that element.
+Also, if you notice, the border of an element comes in between the Margin and padding of that element.

-So, whenever you are confused with margin or padding, just think of the border of the element and ask yourself this question:
+So, whenever you are confused with Margin or Padding, think of the border of the element and ask yourself this question:

 “Do I need to create space outside the border or inside the border?”